SowinskiBraeden/school-management-api/DOCUMENTATION.md

             "message": "successfully inserted contact to student"
         }
         ```
-    * Emails admin ab alert of password change
+    * Emails admin an alert of password change

 <br></br>